Camera maker Canary speaks up with new two-way talk feature

 - Web app: Canary is extending remote user access from the phone and Apple TV to the computer via a new web app.

-- Watch Live: Canary also claims to have improved its live video viewing on the mobile app with "an optimized Watch Live experience," according to the official press release.
+- Watch Live: Canary also claims to have improved its live video viewing on the mobile app with "an optimized Watch Live experience."
 This supposedly includes reducing video latency.

-Canary does offer 24 hours of free, 10-second clips, as well as an optional fee-based subscription service available starting at $10 per month or $99 per year.
-Canary Talk and access to the web app are limited to subscription service participants.
+Canary does offer 24 hours of free, 10-second clips, as well as an optional subscription service available starting at $10 per month or $99 per year (about £75 or AU$125).
+Canary Talk and access to the web app are limited to subscribers.

 We'll just have to try out Canary Talk and the web app for ourselves to see if they're really worth paying for the subscription service.